zkmkarlsruhe/ofxTensorFlow2/README.md

 See <https://www.tensorflow.org/install/gpu> for more information on GPU support for TensorFlow.

+#### Building libtensorflow for macOS arm64 (Apple Silicon)

+As of Summer 2024, the TensorFlow website *still* does not provide arm64 builds for macOS.
+The pre-built versions downloaded by the script are provided by third parties on GitHub but they are not up to date ad currently stop at version 2.8.0.

+If you want the latest version of libtensorflow and you have some time, you can build it from source using the Makefile included in the `libs` directory.

+Instructions are found in `libs/README.md`.

 ### Ubuntu / Linux

 To run applications using ofxTensorFlow2, the path to the addon's `lib/tensorflow` subfolder needs to be added to the `LD_LIBRARY_PATH` environment variable.